-The new normal for signing estate planning documents in Illinois that began with Governor Pritzker’s March 26, 2020, Executive Order (No. 2020-14) is about to change.
+The new normal for signing estate planning documents in Illinois that began with Governor Pritzker’s March 26, 2020, Covid-19 Executive Order (No. 2020-14) is changing.
 The Order authorized both the remote witnessing and the remote notarizing of documents, provided certain requirements were met.
-The Order was subsequently codified in the law (P.L.
-101-640, 5 ILCS 175/95-20).
+The Order itself has expired but its provisions are now codified in the law (P.A.
+102-0167, 765 ILCS 5/15-20).

 The Order made no provision for electronic Wills or electronic notarization, and remote presence differs from electronic documents and signatures.
 Remote witnessing and notarization occurs when the witness or notary is present via audio-visual communication.
 An electronic document is created and maintained in electronic form.
 An electronic signature is in an electronic form that uses established security procedures and is attached to an electronic record.

-The Order, as codified in Sec.
-95-20, is in effect until 30 days after the expiration of the Gubernatorial Disaster Proclamation for COVID-19 (or 60 days after the Proclamation is issued, which has been occurring monthly).
-The Proclamation was last issued June 25, 2021, even though Illinois is now in Phase 5 of Restore Illinois and is fully open.
-While the Proclamation and Sec.
-95-20 are still in effect and provide authorization for remote witnessing and notarization until August 23, 2021, the question to be answered is whether the authorization of remote witnessing and notarizing will continue after the Proclamation and Sec.
-95-20 expire.
+Sec.
+15-20 is in effect until 30 days after the expiration of the Gubernatorial Disaster Proclamation for COVID-19 (or 60 days after the Proclamation is issued, which has been occurring monthly).
+The Proclamation was last issued December 10, 2021, and Sec.
+15-20 will remain operative until at least February 8, 2022.
+The question to be answered is whether the authorization of remote witnessing and notarizing will continue after the Proclamation expires and Sec.
+15-20 sunsets .
 The answer is yes, but there could be a gap in the authorization for remote notarizing.

-ISSUE: With the delayed effective date of the amendments to the Notary Act, both with respect to remote notarization and electronic notarization, there may be a gap in time between the sunset of the Order and the Proclamation and the effective date of the amended Notary Act
+ISSUE: With the delayed effective date of the amendments to the Notary Act, both with respect to remote notarization and electronic notarization, there may be a gap in time between the sunset Proclamation and Sec.
+15-20 and the effective date of the amended Notary Act

 We are monitoring the renewal of the Proclamation and the continuation of Sec.
 95-20.
 There is also the question of how to effectively manage risk in implementing electronic Wills and electronic notarization.
 This is a significant undertaking which will require appropriate technology, development of practices and procedures, and training.
 Our work on these issues is underway.
 Stay tuned.